Am I eligible to apply?

 I am retired – what evidence do I need to include?

 It doesn’t matter how long ago you gave up working in dance, but we would need evidence of your dance career.
 This would normally be your dance CV.
 For dance teachers, we would need evidence if for instance you ran your own dance school.
 We are most likely to give you a one off grant, for things that you cannot afford yourself out of your retirement income.
 This might include items such as replacement of household goods.
 So we would need to see evidence of the likely cost from a reputable supplier, or we can help you source the item if you wish.
-We can also help you with home adaptations, subject to certain conditions including the fact that you are not able to meet the cost yourself.

 I’m retraining, what evidence do I need to include?